A “GREEN” RESORT IN THE HEART OF UMBRIA

 IDEAL FOR HIKING TRAVELERS AND FAMILIES

-With its vast terrain, rich in olive trees, vines and spring waters, it is one of the most sought-after Umbrian destinations for hiker travelers, but also for families and groups of friends looking for unique flavors, such as the precious Truffle in the Topino valley is the protagonist, in addition to relaxation and the discovery of ancient traditions and activities.
+With its vast terrain, rich in olive trees, vines and spring waters, it is one of the most sought-after Umbrian destinations for hiker travelers.
+An authentic medieval village to accommodate couples as well as families and groups of friends looking for unique flavours, such as the precious Truffle in the Topino valley is the protagonist, in addition to relaxation and the discovery of ancient traditions and activities.

-The Castle, today transformed into a resort with tourist apartments equipped with all comforts, restaurant, meeting room is the ideal place for a holiday in the heart of Umbria, it is a historical complex, part of UNESCO, protected by the Ministry of Cultural Heritage.
+The Castle, today transformed into a resort with tourist apartments equipped with all comforts, restaurant, is the ideal place for a holiday in the heart of Umbria.
+Gallano Resort it is a historical complex, part of UNESCO, protected by the Ministry of Cultural Heritage.

 Positioned in a pristine landscape, with a panoramic view over the wide valley, the Castello di Gallano Resort is composed of a widespread village divided into three complexes Borgo, Veduta Sasso and Castello, each divided into several independent apartments.

 Gallano is also a perfect place for celebrating special occasions like weddings, or setting successful events such as conferences, meetings, seminars and incentives.

 At the entrance of the Borgo of Gallano, where you can find Reception, Gallano Restauran and the church of San Luigi.